The SQL

 three types of work required to process an SQL:

-a statement was parsed, executed, or fetched.
-Generally high numbers
+times a statement was parsed, executed, or fetched.
+Generally high

-for anything is cause of investigation (simply because nothing is
+numbers for anything is cause of investigation (simply because

-'free' in Oracle), but in particular, high numbers of parse calls could
+nothing is 'free' in Oracle), but in particular, high numbers of

 TIMED_STATISTICS is not turned on.